Oxygen Deprivation

 Long-Term Effects of Lack of Oxygen at Birth

-Lack of oxygen at birth can result in long-term effects that affect the entire family.
+Lack of blood oxygen at birth can result in long-term effects that affect the child for the rest of his or her life, as well as affects the entire family.
 This is especially true if there is a hypoxic ischemic injury, which involves a lack of both oxygen and blood flow to the brain.
-Infants suffering from oxygen deprivation often develop disabilities, such as:
+In these cases, brain damage is severe and the child may experience long-term or even life-long problems.

 - Cerebral palsy